More employees returning to the workplace, expansion of capacity limits for worship services and weddings, and other things you can do.

 Finally, some good news!
-After living in limbo during Phase 1, followed by two months of Phase 2, Singapore is moving towards a new normal, step by step.
+After living in limbo during Phase 1, followed by three months of Phase 2, Singapore is moving towards a new normal, step by step.
 Besides restaurant dine-ins and social gatherings (of up to five people), we’ve been out and about to nature parks, attractions and malls.
-Now that the government has lifted more restrictions, we’re here to tell you about all the things you can and cannot do in September.
-Let’s hope we progress to Phase 3 really soon!
+Now that the government has lifted more restrictions, we’re here to tell you about all the things you can and cannot do in October.
+Psst: The government may present more reopening plans in the next few weeks or so.
+We foresee a certain Phase 3 announcement happening really soon!

 Phase 2: Post-circuit breaker Singapore

 Going a little stir-crazy from staying in our little red dot?
-We’ve got news for you!
-From 1 September, Singapore will allow general travel to Brunei and New Zealand, and for students studying aboard.
+Singapore will continue to allow general travel to Brunei and New Zealand, and for students studying aboard.
 However, do take note of entry requirements imposed by these countries.
-New Zealand and Brunei’s borders remain closed as of now.
+The borders of New Zealand and Brunei remain closed as of now.
+Alternatively, you can enjoy playing tourist in the city with SingapoRediscovers vouchers come December.
+We’ve sussed out 15 ways to spend your $100 vouchers in case you’re out of ideas!

 All incoming travellers from other countries and regions will continue to serve a 14-day SHN at SHN facilities.
 Essential travel is still permitted under Green/Fast Lane arrangements.